April 18, 2021

 Yes, but it can take a long time for the DEF to evaporate.
 At about 125 degrees Fahrenheit, DEF, if not used, would take around two years to turn into ammonia and evaporate.
 However, you can expect some evaporation even at 86 degrees Fahrenheit because DEF contains almost 67% of water.

 Urea is mostly used in fertilizers and cosmetic products.
 While it doesn’t cause any fatal diseases, urea can cause some allergies to the eyes, skin and respiratory system.
-When you ingest urea in very high quantities, it can turn toxic for you.
+When you ingest urea in very high quantities, it can turn toxic to you.

 The DEF tank should be treated just like the normal fuel tank in a vehicle.
 When this tank is empty, your engine will not run or fail to start.
 Today, it is mandatory for all diesel engine manufacturers to include a warning system located on the dashboard so the driver knows the DEF fluid level.

 At 12 degrees Fahrenheit, the 32.5% DEF solution starts to crystallize.
-DEF is comprised of water which will naturally freeze.
+DEF is comprised of water that will naturally freeze.
 DEF will expand when it freezes, the same way ice cubes expand in the freezer.

 The DEF container in your engine typically has a system to address frozen DEF fluid.
 You should be mindful of extra DEF containers you keep on hand — try to store them in areas without large temperature fluctuations.